-A child displaying unacceptable behaviour, who does not respond to whole school rewards and sanctions, will have an Individual Behaviour and Care Plan (IBP).
-This will be set up in consultation with the class teacher, SENDCo, headteacher and parents/carers and will allow the school to have an agreed policy for a particular child, which may not match that of their peers.
-The plan will consist of:
+A child displaying unacceptable behaviour, who does not respond to whole school rewards and sanctions, will have a Relational Support Plan.

-- A description of the behaviour difficulty - Behaviour targets agreed with the child and teacher - An agreed whole-school description for dealing with behavioural concerns - Clear criteria for success, of which the child is aware at all times
+A Relational Support Plan will be set up in consultation with the class teacher, SENDCo, head teacher and parent and will allow the school to have an agreed policy for a particular child, which may not match that of their peers.
+The plan will consist of;

-- Rewards and sanctions - Any additional action that needs to be taken, which might include consultation with outside agencies e.g behaviour support. - A 'Pastoral Support Plan' may be part of the IBP.
+- A description of the behaviour difficulty - Behaviour targets agreed with the child & teacher - An agreed whole school description for dealing with behavioural concerns - A clear criteria for success which the child is aware of at all times - Rewards and sanctions - Any additional action that needs to be taken, which might include consultation with outside agencies e.g behaviour support. - A 'Pastoral Support Plan' may be part of the Relational Support Plan.